-In view of the significant developments in convergence with IFRS, ICDS were notified under the Income-tax Act, 1961 which are, in principle, closer to the existing Indian GAAP than the IFRS-based Ind AS.
+In view of the significant developments in convergence with IFRS, ICDS were notified under the IT Act which are, in principle, closer to the existing Indian GAAP than the IFRS-based Ind AS.
 These standards are effective from FY 2016-17 and are required to be followed by all taxpayers following the accural system of accounting for the purpose of computation of income from business and 'other income' chargeable to tax.